elnur-ibr/csv-import-task/README.md

 - Invlaid rows are log in 'storage\logs\invalid-rows'
 - Please see top right corner for settings
 - I did not add feature to add and edit setting as it was time consuming
+- There are test files in 'storage\app\public\test-files'
+- Also please note that all config are for local development

 # Installation
 - You can run "php artisan migrate --seed".
 Or there is database.sql file to import it.